-Property Description Disable certificate validation (Optional) - the default is False.
-If set to True, disables certificate validation when establishing an HTTPS connec- tion to the EIS using the configured URL.
-Set to True only for configuration debugging.
-SSO cookie name (Optional) - name of the cookie that is set in the session and holds the SSO token for single sign-on.
+Configuration Option Default Value Description URL None The HTTP(S) URL that authenticates the user.
+For single signon, this is the server URL from which Unwired Server acquires the SSO cookie/token.
+Disable certificate validation False (Optional) The default is false.
+If set to true, disables certificate validation when establishing an HTTPS connection to the SWS using the configured URL.
+Set to true only for configuration debugging.
+SSO cookie name None (Optional) A name of the cookie that is set in the session between the LoginModule and the SWS and holds the SSO token for single sign-on.
+The provider looks for this cookie in the connection to the SWS.
+If found, it is added to the authenticated subject as a named credential.
 The authentication provider ignores the status code when a SSO cookie is found in the session.
-If the cookie is found, authentication succeeds regardless of the return status code.
-Roles HTTP header (Optional) - comma separated list of roles granted to the authenticated user for role-based authorization.
-Successful connection status code HTTP status code interpreted as success when connection is established to the EIS.
-The default is 200.
-HTTP connection timeout interval The value, in seconds, after which an HTTP(s) connection request to the EIS times out.
-If the HTTP connection made in this module (for either user authentication or configuration validation) does not have a time out set, and attempts to con- nect to an EIS that is unresponsive, the connection hangs, which could potentially cause Unwired Server to hang.
-Set- ting the timeout interval ensures authentication failure is re- ported without waiting for ever for the server to respond.
+If the cookie is found, authentication succeeds regard- Roles HTTP header None less of the return status code.
+(Optional) The name of an HTTP header that the server may return.
+The header value contains a comma-separated list of roles to be granted.
+Successful connection status code 200 HTTP status code interpreted as success when connection is established to the SWS.

+Configuration Option Default Value Description HTTP connection timeout interval 1 minute The value, in seconds, after which an HTTP(s) connection request to the Web-based authentication service times out.
+If the HTTP connection made in this module (for either user authentication or configuration validation) does not have a time out set, and attempts to connect to a Web-based authentication service that is unresponsive, the connection hangs, which could potentially cause Unwired Server to hang.
+Setting the timeout interval ensures authentication failure is reported without waiting for ever for the server to respond.
+SendClientHttpValuesAs None Comma separated list of strings that indicate how the ClientHttpValuesToSend should be sent to the HTTP server.
+For example: SendClientHttpVa-luesAs=head-er: header_name, cookie: cookie_name Note: If the user should be authenticated only using the supplied username/password, then this property does not apply.